autosurf/AUTOSURF-v1.3/README.md

  into fitting various classes of PESs and interfaces to popular electronic structure codes such as MOLPRO and GAUSSIAN.

- For non-commercial purposes, there is no charge to obtain AUTOSURF package for academic users (research institutes, universities, individuals), the user must simply sign a License Agreement.
-The License form can be obtained from the authors by email.
-The link for downloading the most recent version of AUTOSURF will be sent to the email address used in the License form.

  The package (v1.3) is composed of three main programs: AUTOSURF-ABI, AUTOSURF-PES, and
  AUTOSURF-PLOT:
  * AUTOSURF-ABI performs guided surveys of the PES (various cuts), facilitating